-In real-world geography, urban regions are discrete components in a greater set of regions, with or without physical boundaries separating them (Jiang and Miao 2015).
+Urban regions are discrete components in a greater set of regions, with or without physical boundaries separating them (Jiang and Miao 2015).
 For political and administrative purposes, government agencies define various sets of boundaries to partition the geographical space into spatial units at different scales, for instance: states, counties, census tracts, and electoral districts.
 However, the spatial extents of these units often overlap and agglomerate depending how citizens perceive, organize their image of a city, and interact with the urban environments (Lynch 1960).
-As connections are made between these units via various human activities crossing boarders, such as social-economic relations and commute patterns of citizens, certain groups of units become more strongly connected than others.
-The boundaries of the agglomeration of these units are argued to reflect how people naturally interact with their geographical environment, which is important for city planning (Hollenstein and Purves 2010), urban growth evaluations (Jiang and Miao 2015; Long et al. 2015), and traffic management (Gao et al. 2014).
+As connections are made between these units via various human activities crossing borders, such as social-economic relations and commute patterns of citizens, certain groups of units become more strongly connected than others.
+The boundaries of the agglomeration of these units are argued to reflect how people naturally interact with the geographical space, which is important for city planning (Hollenstein and Purves 2010), urban growth evaluations (Jiang and Miao 2015; Long et al. 2015), and traffic management (Gao et al. 2014).

 Empirical studies have attempted to delineate such boundaries with different methods and data sets.
-In general, the methods from existing literature can be summarized into two classes: spatial clustering and network based approaches.
-Spatial-clustering based approaches determine the boundaries based the intensity of geographic locations related to human activities, for instance: locations of social media check-ins (Cranshaw et al. 2012; Jiang and Miao 2015; Sun et al. 2016), place descriptions from crowd-sourced Web content (Vasardani et al. 2013), and geo-tagged Flickr data (Stefanidis et al. 2013; Hu et al. 2015).
+The methods from existing literature can be generalized into two classes: spatial clustering and network based approaches.
+Spatial clustering based approaches determine the boundaries based on the intensity of geographic locations related to human activities, for instance: locations of social media check-ins (Cranshaw et al. 2012; Jiang and Miao 2015; Sun et al. 2016), place descriptions from crowd-sourced Web content (Vasardani et al. 2013), and geo-tagged Flickr data (Stefanidis et al. 2013; Hu et al. 2015).
 While notable boundaries of urban areas were identified and delineated, the dynamic connections between different spatial units were neglected in the spatial clustering based approaches, where the results are discrete and independent areas reflect a high intensity of human activities.

-On the other hand, network based approaches delineate urban boundaries based on the intensity of human interactions between different spatial units, where each spatial unit is treated as a node and the edge is modeled by human interactions between two nodes.
+On the other hand, network based approaches delineate urban boundaries based on the intensity of human interactions between different spatial units, where each spatial unit is a node and the edge is modeled by human interactions between two nodes.
 Such human interactions can take physical or virtual forms, such as trade, commerce, social connections, and political activity across the borders.
 In terms of networks of virtual human spatial interactions, the connections between nodes are formed by virtual human relations, for example: social ties of Twitter users are used to identify cohesive regions for different countries across the world (Kallus et al. 2015), and a map of Great Britain is redrawn based the communication network of phone call initiations (Ratti et al. 2010).
 In contrast, physical human spatial interactions form the connections between nodes by the collections of individuals physically allocating from one node to another, which is referred to as a mobility network of spatial interactions in this study.
 Many existing studies have attempted to extract the mobility network from various data sources, such as census migration data (Rae 2009), GPS recorded vehicle (Rinzivillo et al. 2012) and taxi trip records (X. Liu et al. 2015), mobile phone call data (Sobolevsky et al. 2013; Zhong et al. 2014), social media check-ins (Y. Liu et al. 2014), and geo-located Twitter data (Hawelka et al. 2014; Gao et al. 2014).
-These networks of human spatial interactions are then further explored to reveal clusters regarding the intensities of the interaction strength, for example, by applying visual analytics methods (Rae 2009) or community detection methods (Coscia et al. 2011).
+These networks of human spatial interactions are then further explored to reveal clusters regarding the intensities of the interaction strength, for example, by applying visual-analytics methods (Rae 2009) or community detection methods (X. Liu et al. 2015).